Wath Academy: Academic performance

 The school's results, whether measuring progress or raw attainment, are all above national averages.

-In 2017, the school's Progress 8 score, which measures the progress made by students between the end of Key Stage 2 and Key Stage 4 (GCSE), was +0.07 (above the national average of -0.03, putting the school in the top third of the country).
+In 2017, the school's Progress 8 score, which measures the progress made by students between the end of Key Stage 2 and Key Stage 4 (GCSE), was +0.07 (above the national average of −0.03, putting the school in the top third of the country).
 Its Attainment 8 score, which converts GCSE and other qualification grades into points, was 47.1 (above the national average of 44.6).
 The percentage of students achieving GCSE grades 9–5 in English and Maths was 41% (above the national average of 39.6%).
 The percentage of students achieving the English Baccalaureate was 35% (well above the national average of 19.7%), with entries for the EBacc being 70% (double the national average of 35%).

 The sixth form results for 2017 showed an A Level/academic progress rate of +0.20 (in the top 10% of the country).
 The progress of vocational students was +0.77 (also in the top 10% of the country).
 The progress rates for students resitting GCSEs were +1.00 grades for English (in the top 3% of the country) and +0.88 grades for Maths (in the top 5% of the country).

 Ofsted inspections

-Since the commencement of Ofsted inspections in September 1993, the school has undergone six full inspections.
+Since the commencement of Ofsted inspections in September 1993, the school has undergone seven full inspections.
 This includes the highly controversial inspection of 2017, where the school's results – officially classed as 'average' by the Department for Education – were inexplicably called 'dire' by Ofsted.
-As Wath Academy is legally a new institution, the school currently has no Ofsted report or rating.
+As Wath Academy is legally a new institution, it received its first inspection in 2023.